jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 As soon  as an autocmd sets  up `'ft'`, Vim stops  processing `BufReadPost`, and begins processing the autocmds listening to `FileType`.
-It will finish processing `BufReadPost` afterwards.
+It will finish processing `BufReadPost` afterward.

 ### Is it possible to inspect the filetype of a buffer from an autocmd listening to `BufReadPost`?